Historical Apoplexy · State Legislative Adaptations · Michigan

 Defense Commissary Agency operates a commissary at Selfridge Air

-National Guard Base in Harrison Township, Macomb County, Michigan.
+National Guard Base in Harrison Township, Macomb County, Michigan

-retail prices in a government-operated grocery system.
-Michigan
+in a government-operated grocery system.
+Michigan civilians,

 (11) The geographer Albrecht Penck calculated in 1925 that Earth's